cu-wics/cu-wics.github.io/README.md

 # Carleton Women in Computer Science
-> The official Carleton WiCS Website providing information about WiCS and useful events
+> The official Carleton WiCS Website providing information about WiCS, events, opporunities and allows students, staff, professional and many others to interact with the WiCS community directly!

-One to two paragraph statement about your product and what it does.

 ![](banner.png)